ADS4GPTs/ads4gpts/frontend/react/README.md

 4. Start experimenting by navigating to [http://localhost:3000](http://localhost:3000) with your browser.

+**Note:** When using dynamically generated styles with Tailwind CSS, the initial CSS compilation can take up to 30 seconds upon visiting http://localhost:3000 after starting the server.
+During this time, styles may not render immediately, and refreshing the browser page might be required to display the styles correctly.

 ### Playground App Usage

 The playground app showcases the functionality of the AdCard component with real-time style editing.
 It includes: